ev3dev/ev3dev.github.io/docs/libraries.md

 Go is a compiled, statically-typed language created at Google.
 It aims to be simple and light while still providing modern language features.
-While it is a compiled language, cross-compilation is _not_ required to run code on ev3dev, unlike other compiled languages; this makes Go much simpler to work with.
+While it is a compiled language, it has its own built-in cross-compiler, which means that you don't need to spend time setting up special tooling like you do with most other compiled languages.

 [Get started with Go](https://github.com/ev3go/ev3dev){: .btn .btn-default }